goldin2008/Note/mlsd.md

     - What is the goal?
 Any secondary goal?
         - e.g. for CTR - maximizing the number of clicks is the primary goal.
 A secondary goal might be the quality of the ads/content
     - Ask questions about the scale of the system - how many users, how much content?
+1. `Setting up the problem`
+- This will help you narrow down the scope of the problem and ensure your system’s requirements closely match the interviewer’s.
+- Your conversation should also include questions about performance/speed and capacity considerations of the system.
+  Performance and Capacity Considerations
+  - Training time: How much training data and capacity is needed to build our predictor?
+  - Evaluation time: What are the SLA that we have to meet while serving the model and capacity needs?
+2. `Defining the metrics of the problem`
+- The next step is to carefully choose your system’s performance metrics for both online and offline testing.
+The metrics you choose will depend on the problem your system is trying to solve.

 2. How the ML system fits into the overall product backend
     - Think/draw a very simple diagram with input/output line between system backend and ML system
 3. Data Related Activites